Board of Directors

 Member began 10/23/2014

-Mary Anne is an attorney whose practice primarily focuses on employment law.
-Mary Anne serves on the Easter Seals Wisconsin Board of Directors, as well as on the New Glarus School Board, where she chairs the Policy and Personnel Committees.
-Mary Anne has also served as a board member for the New Glarus Community Foundation, the New Glarus Excellence in Education Fund, and Turningpoint for Victims of Domestic Abuse located in River Falls, Wisconsin.
-Mary Anne is the parent of a Marc client.
+Mary Anne is an attorney and Executive Director of Home of Our Own, a nonprofit focused on creating & sustaining a joyful, inclusive community & celebrating independence for disabled residents living at Prairie Haus apartments in New Glarus.
+Mary Anne has served as MARC’s Board Chair for the past decade.
+Mary Anne previously served on the Easter Seals Wisconsin Board of Directors, the New Glarus School Board, New Glarus Community Foundation, the New Glarus Excellence in Education Fund, and Turningpoint for Victims of Domestic Abuse.
+Mary Anne is also the parent of a MARC participant.

 Anita K Short, Secretary